course-dprep/team9dPrep/README.md

 5. **RMarkdown** --> RMarkdown was used to convert the code from RStudio into more comprehensible pdf documents, allowing for a seamless representation of the analysis flow.
 Refer to the [RMarkdown Installation Guide](https://rmarkdown.rstudio.com/authoring_quick_tour.html#Installation)" for detailed instructions On how to install RMarkdown into your RStudio environment.

-6. **make** --> Finally, the build tool make was employed to manage the automation of the compilation of all source code files and the final paper pdf document.
+6. **make** --> The build tool make was employed to manage the automation of the compilation of all source code files and the final paper pdf document.
 The guide to install make can be found at this page: [Make Installation Guide](https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation-and-workflows/make/).

+7. **Pandoc** --> Finally, to make sure that your computer is able to compile the pdf document resulting from the RMarkdown source files, you should install Pandoc by following this guide: [Pandoc Installation Guide](https://pandoc.org/installing.html).

 ### Runtime